Pancreatic cancer care at Mayo Clinic

 Your Mayo Clinic care team

 Mayo Clinic experts provide comprehensive care for people with pancreatic cancer.
 Your team may include specialists in surgery, gastroenterology, radiology, medical oncology, radiation oncology, pathology, nutrition and other areas if needed.
-Doctors from these specialties work together to provide exactly the care you need.
+Doctors from these specialties work together with you to understand your specific needs and to provide you with exactly the care you need.

 Advanced diagnosis and treatment